top of page

 Q: What are tariffs?

 A: Tariffs are a tax on goods and services imported from one country to another.
 They are frequently used in international trade by governments to raise revenue, exert political pressure, or protect their competitive advantages.
+They are typically passed on to the consumer.

 Take action